zx80/flask-simple-auth/README.md

 a fake authentication mode useful for application testing.

 It allows to have a login route to generate authentication tokens.
-Support functions allow to hash new passwords.
+Support functions allow to hash new passwords consistently with password checks.

-Compared to [Flask HTTPAuth](https://github.com/miguelgrinberg/Flask-HTTPAuth), there is one code in the app which does not need to know about which mode is being used, so switching between modes only impacts the configuration.
+Compared to [Flask HTTPAuth](https://github.com/miguelgrinberg/Flask-HTTPAuth), there is one code in the app which does not need to know about which mode is being used, so switching between modes only impacts the configuration, not the application code.

 ## Example